 Figures 6.2-6.3, which correspond to Figures 5.4-5.6 (with redundant pieces removed) give some idea of what the calculations are like.
-An edge labeled by, say, 0.1, indicates that after running the algorithm for a while with respect to the line extending the edge we conclude that the minimum of the capacity function is at least $\sqrt{3} + 0.1$.
-Our target is $\sqrt{3} + (1/24) < \sqrt{3} + 0.05$, so even in this case we have a healthy margin for success.
+An edge labeled by, say, 0.1, indicates that after running the algorithm for a while with respect to the line extending the edge we conclude that the minimum of the capacity function is at least $\sqrt{3}+0.1$.
+Our target is $\sqrt{3}+(1/24) < \sqrt{3}+0.05$, so even in this case we have a healthy margin for success.
 The red lines indicate the most delicate calculations, and the orange lines indicate the next more delicate calculations.
 Everything else is pretty crudely true.
 I ran each of the calculations associated to the red edges at least 2 hours, and I ran the ones associated to the small red edge labeled 0.09 for about 8 hours.

-There is something I want to say about the calculation where the bound is 0.09.
-When I run this calculation I notice that when κ tends towards 0.09 the corresponding b value (the slope of the bottom bend) tends to the upper bound $(\sqrt{27} - \sqrt{11})/4$.
+There is something I want to say about the calculation where the bound is 0.08.
+(Actually it is closed to .09.)
+When I run this calculation I notice that when κ tends towards its minimum, the corresponding b value (the slope of the bottom bend) tends to the upper bound $(\sqrt{27} - \sqrt{11})/4$.
 This accounts for the elongated appearance of the grey triangle on the left side of Figure 6.1.
 If we wanted, we could do additional calculations to strengthen Statement 3 of Theorem 3.1 to say that we must have b < 1/3 whenever we have a tame pair (τ_1, τ_2) .
 This would give us a more robust calculation result in this case.
-What I am saying is that there are tricks available to make these calculations true by wider margins.